hkspm-yp/Astro-e-calendar/README.md

 # Astronomical Events List Generator
 To generate a list of astronomical events (except solar eclipse) within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an excel file.
-This excel file is formatted according to the Astro e-calander of the Hong Kong Space Museum.
+This excel file is formatted according to the Astro e-calender of the Hong Kong Space Museum.

 New update:
 1. A .CSV file for google calendar will also be saved.
 Before importing into google calendar, user has to open the file using Excel and check the following: